 Urban Uses: For the purposes of the Salem Area Comprehensive Plan and implementing ordinances, urban use refers to areas, facilities or activities which are related to or supportive of urban development.
 "Urban uses" can include residential, commercial, and industrial development as well as such things as sewage treatment facilities, water reservoirs or wells, parks, and recreational facilities.

 Special Resource Information

 Special conditions which exist in some locations need to be recognized to develop in a satisfactory manner.
-The following outlines sources of information on the Willamette River Greenway Boundary.
+The following outlines sources of information on these special conditions and resources.